roboticslab-uc3m/yarp-devices/README.md

 ## Installation

-Installation instructions for installing from source can be found [here]( /doc/yarp-devices-install.md ).
+Installation instructions for installing from source can be found [here](/doc/yarp-devices-install.md) and [here (Debian 6.0)](/doc/yarp-devices-install-on-debian-6.md).

 ## Usage
 Usage instructions for the different devices contained in this repository can be found [here](doc/yarp-devices-usage.md).